sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. method:: Sphinx.add_generic_role(name, nodeclass)

+   Register a generic Docutils role.

    Register a Docutils role that does nothing but wrap its contents in the node given by *nodeclass*.

+   Don't use ``roles.register_generic_role`` because it uses ``register_canonical_role``.

    .. versionadded:: 0.6

 .. method:: Sphinx.add_object_type(directivename, rolename, indextemplate='', parse_node=None, \
                                    ref_nodeclass=None, objname='', doc_field_types=[])

+   Register a new object type.

    This method is a very convenient way to add a new :term:`object` type that can be cross-referenced.
 It will do this:

-   * Create a new directive (called *directivename*) for documenting an object.
+   - Create a new directive (called *directivename*) for documenting an object.
      It will automatically add index entries if *indextemplate* is nonempty; if given, it must contain exactly one instance of ``%s``.
-See the example below for how the template will be interpreted.
-   * Create a new role (called *rolename*) to cross-reference to these object descriptions.
+See the example below for how the template will be interpreted.  * Create a new role (called *rolename*) to cross-reference to these object descriptions.
-   * If you provide *parse_node*, it must be a function that takes a string and a docutils node, and it must populate the node with children parsed from the string.
+   - If you provide *parse_node*, it must be a function that takes a string and a docutils node, and it must populate the node with children parsed from the string.
 It must then return the name of the item to be used in cross-referencing and index entries.
 See the :file:`conf.py` file in the source for this documentation for an example.
-   * The *objname* (if not given, will default to *directivename*) names the type of object.
+   - The *objname* (if not given, will default to *directivename*) names the type of object.
 It is used when listing objects, e.g. in search results.

    For example, if you have this call in a custom Sphinx extension::